-PCI/PNP IRQ Resource Exclusion
+PCI/PNP ISA IRQ Resource Exclusion

-IRQ XX Used for Legacy Device [No/ICU]
+IRQ XX Used By ISA [No/ICU]

-These fields indicate whether or not the displayed IRQ for each field is being used by an onboard legacy (non-PnP) ISA device.
-The default value indicates either that the displayed IRQ is not used or that ISA Configuration Utility (ICU) is being used to determine if an ISA device is using that IRQ.
+These fields indicate whether or not the displayed IRQ for each field is being used by a legacy (non-PnP) ISA card.
+The default value indicates either that the displayed IRQ is not used or that ISA Configuration Utility (ICU) is being used to determine if an ISA card is using that IRQ.
+If you install a legacy ISA card that requires a unique IRQ and you are not using an ICU, you must set the field for that IRQ to [Yes].
+For example: If you install a legacy ISA card that requires IRQ 10, then set IRQ10 Used By ISA to [Yes].
 Configuration options: [No/ICU] [Yes]

-PCI/PNP DMA Resource Exclusion
+PCI/PNP ISA DMA Resource Exclusion